Quackster/duckHTTPD/README.md

 ### Route Handling

 To manipulate the incoming requests and to decide what should be sent back, you just simply need to register a route shown in the example above.
 With Java 8 it's possible to use Lambda functions to decide which specific methods in a class will handle each request.

 Make sure you import **RouteManager** class from the duckHTTPD package.

+**NOTE:** Routes being handled always take first priority over static files, so you can override when a file has been requested.

 ```
 RouteManager.addRoute("/news", SiteController::news);